KeithNelton/arizona-interpolated-mean-air-temp/README.md

 Southern and southwestern areas display the highest temperatures, consistent with desert environments.

 ## Applications
-Climate and environmental analysis
+Climate and environmental analysis.
-Urban and regional planning
+Urban and regional planning.
-Heat risk assessment
+Heat risk assessment.
-Educational and visualization purposes
+Educational and visualization purposes.